tsattler/RansacLib/README.md

 ## License
 RansacLib is licensed under the BSD 3-Clause license.
 Please see [License](https://github.com/tsattler/RansacLib/blob/master/LICENSE) for details.

+If you are using RansacLib, please consider adding the name of your project / company (and a link to your / your project's webpage) to the list of projects using RansacLib below.

 ## Citing
 If you are using the library for (scientific) publications, please cite the following source:
 ```